 4. Adequate hardening also improves the plaster’s resistance to wear, impact, and environmental factors.

-Gypsum plaster sets rapidly, cutting down the time needed for each application layer.
+Gypro Plast plaster sets rapidly, cutting down the time needed for each application layer.
 This makes it an excellent choice for projects demanding quick completion and efficiency.

-Gypsum plaster provides a smooth, refined finish that enhances the look of walls and ceilings.
+Gypro Plast provides a smooth, refined finish that enhances the look of walls and ceilings.
 It delivers a sleek, high-quality surface that’s ready for painting or decorating.

-Gypsum plaster is significantly lighter than traditional cement plaster, reducing the overall structural load on buildings and making it easier to handle during application and renovation work.
+Gypro Plast is significantly lighter than traditional cement plaster, reducing the overall structural load on buildings and making it easier to handle during application and renovation work.

-Gypsum plaster helps minimize sound transmission between rooms by creating dense, seamless wall surfaces that absorb and dampen airborne noise, enhancing indoor acoustic comfort.
+Gypro Plast helps minimize sound transmission between rooms by creating dense, seamless wall surfaces that absorb and dampen airborne noise, enhancing indoor acoustic comfort.

-Gypsum plaster offers excellent thermal insulation, maintaining consistent indoor temperatures.
+Gypro Plast offers excellent thermal insulation, maintaining consistent indoor temperatures.
 This contributes to enhanced energy efficiency by reducing the need for excessive heating or cooling.